monarch-initiative/phenomics-assistant/README.md

 # Monarch Assistant

-Monarch assistant is a user-friendly interface to the Monarch knowledge graph, a comprehensive biomedical database, using large language models for natural-language based queries.
+The [Monarch Initiative](https://monarchinitiative.org/) has an extensive, cross-species, semantic knowledge graph.
+Monarch Assistant is a user-friendly interface that uses large language models (LLMs) to enable natural-language interaction with the Monarch KG.

 A demonstration deployment is available at https://monarch-assistant.streamlit.app/